Hypocoercivity-compatible finite element methods for the long-time computation of Kolmogorov's equation: Introduction

 for any $\delta>0$.
 Therefore, Gr\"onwall's Lemma implies

-Since the right-hand side of \eqref{eq:basic_energy_estimate} is always greater than or equal to $ \norm{u_0}{}^2 $ for every $f\in L_2(0,\infty;L_2(\Omega))$, we conclude that the basic energy estimate may be severely pessimistic as $t_f\to \infty$ for any fixed $\delta>0$: for any finite final time $t_f>0$, the above implies that the right-hand side of \eqref{eq:basic_energy_estimate} will be positive away from zero for any non-trivial initial condition.
-Notice that when $f=0$, we can take $\delta\to 0$, yielding the stability estimate $\norm{u(t_f)}{}\le \norm{u_0}{}$.
-This is at odds with the fast decay to $0$ observed for this problem by the solution of Kolmogorov's equation for the respective homogeneous problem, at least when $\Omega=\mathbb{R}^2$.
+Since the right-hand side of \eqref{eq:basic_energy_estimate} is always greater than or equal to $ \norm{u_0}{L_2}^2 $ for every $f\in L_2(0,\infty;L_2)$, we conclude that the basic energy estimate may be severely pessimistic as $t_f\to \infty$ for any fixed $\delta>0$: for any finite final time $t_f>0$, the above implies that the right-hand side of \eqref{eq:basic_energy_estimate} will be positive away from zero for any non-trivial initial condition.
+Notice that when $f=0$, we can take $\delta\to 0$, yielding the stability estimate $\norm{u(t_f)}{L_2}\le \norm{u_0}{L_2}$.
+This is at odds with the fast decay to $0$ observed for this problem by the solution of Kolmogorov's equation when equipped with suitable conditions, e.g., periodic boundary conditions or decay-to-infinity conditions when $\Omega=\mathbb{R}^2$.
 Evidently the key culprit in the above analysis is the absence of control in a time-integrated norm on the left-hand side of \eqref{eq:basic_energy_estimate}.
 The situation does not appear to improve if different versions of Gr\"onwall-type inequalities are applied instead.

 On the other hand, for the non-degenerate parabolic equation

 with the same forcing and initial conditions, we can easily deduce the energy identity